Nadan Pennum Natupramaniyum

-Naadan Pennum Naattupramaniyum is a 2000 Indian Malayalam-language comedy drama film directed by Rajasenan and written by Suresh Poduval from a story by Rajasenan and Mahesh Mithra.
+Naadan Pennum Naattupramaniyum is a 2000 Indian Malayalam-language action comedy drama film directed by Rajasenan and written by Suresh Poduval from a story by Rajasenan and Mahesh Mithra.
 The film stars Jayaram, Samyuktha Varma, Srividya and Jagathy Sreekumar.
 The film features music composed by A. B. Murali.
 The plot revolves around Govindan, a ruthless jeweler, and Gayathri, an employee in his jewelry store.

 Plot

 Govindan, a ruthless businessman, is willing to go to any extent to make money.
 However, his life takes a drastic turn when Gayathri enters his life.